littermap/littermap-aws-backend/README.md

 - `./manage stack-delete` ([what this does](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-delete.html))

 If that doesn't go smoothly, troubleshoot the issue or delete the stack in the [CloudFormation dashboard](https://console.aws.amazon.com/cloudformation/).
-Be aware that deleting or changing resources manually will result in [stack drift](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-drift.html?icmpid=docs_cfn_console) and can [create difficulties](https://forums.aws.amazon.com/message.jspa?messageID=510944#512973) that need to be resolved in order to manage the stack.

 ## Development